traefik-workshops/traefik-azure-arc-jumpstart-drops/2-traefik/README.md

   az connectedk8s show --name arc-gke-traefik-demo --resource-group traefik-demo
   ```

-You can now view your Traefik dashboard locally at [http://dashboard.traefik.localhost:8080](http://dashboard.traefik.localhost:8080)
+You can now view your Traefik dashboard locally at [http://dashboard.traefik.localhost:8080](http://dashboard.traefik.localhost:8080) if you enabled the k3d cluster.

 If you would like to view the Traefik dashboard on the rest Arc-enabled Kubernetes clusters you can run the following command to update your `/etc/hosts` file with the Arc-enabled Kubernetes cluster IP addresses and demo domain names: